DAYCARE

 Your dog is part of a pack when it is with us!
 That is, it is part of a social dog community consisting of sweet and loving family dogs.

-In the doggy daycare we have three dog pens as well as a fantastic sensory garden where your dog can use its nose and be mentally stimulated.
+In the doggy daycare we have three dog pens as well as a sensory garden where your dog can use its nose and be mentally stimulated.

 The dogs are divided into different play groups according to size and energy level.
 We get to know your dog as a pack individual and find out what its temperament is, how it likes to play, and how much it wants to rest.
 In this way, we ensure that it is integrated into the right play group.